Here are a few tidbits that you might want to know about this week in Saugus.

 Wakefield: David Mangan, 781-246-6377, email@example.com

 Let’s hear it!

 Got an idea, passing thought or gripe you would like to share with The Saugus Advocate?
 I’m always interested in your feedback.
-It’s been over five and a half years since I began work at The Saugus Advocate.
+It’s been over five years since I began work at The Saugus Advocate.
 I’m always interested in hearing readers’ suggestions for possible stories or good candidates for “The Advocate Asks” interview of the week.
-Feel free to email me at firstname.lastname@example.org.
+Feel free to email me at email@example.com.

 Do you have some interesting views on an issue that you want to express to the community?
 Submit your idea.
 If I like it, we can meet for a 15- to 20-minute interview over a hot drink at a local coffee shop.
 And I’ll buy the coffee or tea.
 Or, if you prefer to continue practicing social distancing and be interviewed from the safety of your home on the phone or via email, I will provide that option to you as the nation recovers from the Coronavirus crisis.